tenjin/tenjin-ios-sdk/README.md

 Track subscription purchases with Tenjin for server-side verification and attribution.
 See [SUBSCRIPTIONS_TRACKING.md](SUBSCRIPTIONS_TRACKING.md) for the full guide, including integration examples with StoreKit 2 and RevenueCat.

+**Subscription tracking is opt-in and is not automatic just from initializing/connecting the SDK.** You must explicitly call one of `subscription(withProductName:...)`, `subscriptionWithStoreKit(forProductId:...)`, or `purchasesManager().subscription(_:)` from your StoreKit 2 purchase-handling code.
+If general events are showing up on the dashboard but subscription events are not, this is the most common cause.

 Pass all SK2 transaction data manually:

 ```swift